Q: Does Sawbill sell fishing licenses?

 A: Yes.
 We sell leeches and night crawlers.
 Call for availability of leeches in the late summer and fall.

 A: Sawbill is open from the time the ice goes out (May 1, on average) until the end of October.
 Sawbill is open 7 days/week.
 Summer hours (Memorial Day - Labor Day) are 7 a.m. - 9 p.m.
 Fall and Spring hours are 8 a.m. - 7 p.m.

 Q: Does Sawbill offer guided canoe trips?

 A: Yes!
-We are proud to offer the services of longtime Sawbill employee and well known wilderness adventurer Dave Freeman.
-However, spaces are limited.
+Spaces are limited.
 Click here for details on guided canoe trips.